Tending the Nervous System in Times of Crisis

 A short guided practice (same as above) followed by a short talk on how to modify your meditation practice in times of crisis to tend to you nervous system in order to foster greater well-being.

-Home: Finding Refuge Amidst the Rubble – A talk given on 1/4/2022 to a local meditation community offering support for tending the nervous system in the wake of the fires.
+Home: Finding Refuge Amidst the Rubble – A talk given on 1/4/2022 to a local meditation community offering support for tending the nervous system in the wake of the Marshall Fire in Louisville, CO.

 Grounding Practices: